nextflow-io/nextflow/docs/script.md

 # Scripts

 Nextflow is a workflow language that runs on the Java virtual machine (JVM).
 Nextflow's syntax is very similar to [Groovy](https://groovy-lang.org/), a scripting language for the JVM, but Nextflow is specialized for writing computational pipelines in a declarative manner.
+Refer to the {ref}`syntax-page` page for a full description of the Nextflow language.

 Nextflow scripts can also make full use of the Java and Groovy standard libraries; see the {ref}`stdlib-page` page for more information.